sadlm8/uoa_physics_hepthesis/README.md

-# SADLM THESIS
+# UOA Physics HEP thesis template

-Thesis template based on the hepthesis class on CTAN
+*Adapted by Shanette De La Motte from Ryan Bignell template* Thesis template based on the hepthesis class on CTAN, with University of Adelaide logo, with School of Physics Chemistry and Earth Sciences specified, and School of Science Engineering and Technology specified

 https://ctan.org/pkg/hepthesis?lang=en